 Service Cluster: A collection of distributed and related Services that are gathered to solve a business problem.

-Service Component: A entity of the M2M Services Architecture which may contain one or more M2M Services.
+Service Component: An entity of the M2M Services Architecture which may contain one or more M2M Services.

 Service Execution Environment: An Execution Environment is a logical entity that represents an environment capable of running Services.

-Service Exposure Component: A Service Component that provides an enforcement point for specific oneM2M reference points (e.g.

-Mca, Mcn, Mcc’).
+Service Exposure Component: A Service Component that provides an enforcement point for specific oneM2M Reference Points (e.g. Mca, Mcn, Mcc’).

 Service Registry: A component of an underlying SOA environment that maintains information about Services and provides facilities to publish and discover Services to entities that would utilize the Service.

+Supporting Service: A Service that creates added-value to an organization and is relevant to the business process of the organization that consumes Services from the M2M Services Platform.
+Business Services are typically complex, orchestrated Services which consume M2M Services among other Services.

+A Device Onboarding Service is an example of a Supporting Service.

+Editor’s Note: Need definition of M2M Service Capability; Something like: M2M Service Capability: A Service Capability that is identified within the M2M System Platform.

 3.2 Symbols